How to sound like a native English speaker

 Observe how TV journalists enunciate

-TV journalists and actors who have performed live in theater are good models.
-Find journalists or actors whose voice you like, and watch their mouth movement as well as the movement of their facial muscles.
+Earlier, I mentioned that TV journalists and actors who have performed live in theater are good models.
+Find journalists or actors whose voice you like because you’ll be listening to them often.
+Watch their mouth movement as well as the movement of their facial muscles.
 Observing these details will give you clues on how you can shape your mouth and move your facial muscles to produce certain sounds clearly.
-Using a mirror can be very helpful.
+One actor who does a good job with enunciation is Josh Radnor, the narrator of the TV series How I Met Your Mother.
+He shapes his mouth even before he produces the sounds.

 Once you have mastered the imitation, you can find another person to imitate so you expose yourself to a variety of styles.
 When you feel ready, you will come up with your own style that is both clear and that feels right to you.